-Joannes Designs Week14 'Checkers Quilt' a design I created to showcase your favorite large fun print fabric.
+Joannes Designs Week14 'Checkers Quilt' a design I created to showcase your favourite large fun print fabric.
 So often when I go fabric shopping for my next quilt I use the smaller print fabrics.
 But I've noticed there are a fabulous range of large print fabrics or fabrics with repeat scenes on them.

 This quilt is a large baby quilt that can also be used when the baby grows out of the crib/cot and moves into a big bed.
 My daughter had a large quilt for her daughter and she loved that it worked on the large bed as well.
 You need to cut out 84, 5 1/2" squares as per in the pattern below.